-Parameter Production LCI datasets for copper Production LCI datasets for polymers Production LCI datasets for composites Power plant lifetime General description Copper is mainly used in the turbine (around 50%) and the site cables Polymers are mainly used in the turbine (20%), excluding blades, Composite materials of epoxy resin combined with either glass fibres or The power plant lifetime represents the design life of the power plant.

-(around 40% plant mass) for the wind power plant, along with other plant components.
+Parameter Production LCI datasets for copper Production LCI datasets for polymers Production LCI datasets for composites Power plant lifetime General description Copper is mainly used in the turbine (around 80%) and the site cables (around 44% plant mass) for the wind power plant, along with other plant components.
 The copper grade may vary according to the application in the wind plant.
-But generally a copper ingolataset is used. along with the site cables for the plant (80%).
+Polymers are mainly used in the turbine (36%), excluding blades, along with the site cables for the plant (61%).
 The polymer type varies according to the application in the wind plant.
-But generally a representative dataset from PlasticsEurope or PE database has been used. percentage of polymer to fibre The LCA assumes a lifetime of 20 years which matches the standard design life; however, the wind turbine industry is still young. (starting for Vestas in 1979), and few turbines have ever been disposed, reaching operational lives of 30 years and over, for other Vestas turbine models.
-LCI dataset used (where applicable) Datasets include: DE: Copper ingot mix Datasets include: RER: Polyethylene high density granulate ELCD/PlasticsEurope RER: Polyvinylchloride injection moulding part (PVC) PlasticsEurope Ethylene Propylene Diene Elastome Not relevant.
-Time-related coverage PE datasets published in 2013.
-Technology considered representative for 2014.
-PE datasets published in 2013.
-Technology considered representative for 2014.
-PE datasets published in 2013.
-Technology considered representative for 2014.
-Representative of specific turbine being assessed in reference time period.
-Geographical coverage The dataset represents consumption mix at consumer.
-The dataset represents a production mix at producer for German infrastructure. average production mix for European Technology coverage The dataset represents a technology min for primary production.
-The technology is considered representative.
-The datasets represents a European technology mix that is considered representative.
-Representative of specific turbine being assessed for technology coverage.
+But generally a representative dataset from PlasticsEurope or PE database has been used. percentage of polymer to fibre The power plant lifetime represents the design life of the power plant.
+The LCA assumes a lifetime of 20 years which matches the standard design life; however, the wind turbine industry is still young (starting for Vestas in 1979), and few turbines have ever been disposed, reaching operational lives of 30 years and over, for other Vestas turbine models.
+LCI dataset used (where applicable) Datasets include: Copper wire ICA GLO: Copper mix PE Datasets include: RER: Polyethylene high density granulate ELCD/PlasticsEurope RER: Polyvinylchloride injection moulding part (PVC) PlasticsEurope Ethylene Propylene Diene Elastome Not relevant.
+Time-related coverage PE datasets published in 2014.
+Technology considered representative for 2014. thinkstep datasets published in 2014 .thinkstep datasets published in 2014 Representative of specific turbine being assessed in reference time period.
+Geographical coverage The dataset represents consumption mix at consumer. • Generally the dataset represents an naverage production mix for Europear infrastructure Datasets available relate only to European average and Germany.
+The datasets used are considered the most comprehensive and representative available · Technology The dataset represents a technology mix for primary production.
+The technology The datasets represents a technology mix that is considered Representative of specific turbine being assessed for technology coverage is considered representative. representative. representative. coverage.
 Precision No comments.
 No comments.
 No comments.
 No comments.
-Completeness A comparison has been made with global PE dataset for copper ingot.
-On a per kg basis this shows, generally highe overall potential impacts for the global dataset.
-For example, on per kg basis the global copper dataset has about 13% higher GWP impacts.
-The datasets rdata.
+Completeness A comparison has been made with EU15: copper wire dataset.
+On a per kg basis this shows, generally higher overall potential impacts for the ICA dataset.
+For example, on per kg basis the global copper dataset has about 70% higher GWP impacts.
+The datasets used are considered representative.
+The datasets used are considered the most comprehensive and representative available.
+In general, comparisons have not been made with other sources of data.
 Datasets available relate only to European average and Germany.
-The datasets used are considered the most comprehensive and In general, comparisons have not been made with other sources of data.
-Datasets available relate only to European average and Germany.
-The datasets used are considered the most comprehensive and The design life is a standard 20 years across all Vestas turbines (except V164 offshore platform which is 25 years).
+The datasets used are considered the most comprehensive and representative available.
+The design life is a standard 20 years across all Vestas turbines (except V164 offshore platform which is 25 years).

-used are considered representative. representative available. representative available.
 Representativeness Dataset in general considered representative for time-related, geographical and technological scope.
 Dataset in general considered representative for time-related, geographical and technological scope.
 Dataset in general considered representative for time-related, geographical and technological scope.
 The lifetime is considered representative.
-Consistency Dataset is considered internally consistent across the PE (2013) database of inventories which are generally applied throughout the LCA.
-Dataset is considered internally consistent across the PE (2013) database of inventories which are generally applied throughout the LCA.
-Dataset is considered internally consistent across the PE (2013) database of inventories which are generally applied throughout the LCA.
+Consistency Dataset is considered internally consistent across the thinkstep (2014) database of inventories which are generally applied throughout the LCA. · · Dataset is considered internally consistent across the thinkstep (2014) database of inventories which are generally applied throughout the LCA.
 Not relevant.
-Reproducibility Dataset is published by PE (2013) and considered accessible to reproduce.
-Dataset is published by PE (2013) and considered accessible to reproduce.
-Dataset is published by PE (2013) and considered accessible to reproduce.
+Reproducibility Dataset is published by thinkstep (2014) and considered accessible to reproduce Dataset is published by thinkstep (2014) and considered accessible to reproduce.
 Not relevant.
-Sources of the data Dataset is published by PE (2013) and considered credible source.
-Dataset is published by PE (2013) and considered credible source.
+Sources of the data Dataset is published by thinkstep (2014) and considered credible source.
+Dataset is published by thinkstep (2014) and considered credible source.
 Original data sources include: PlasticsEurope, Association of Plastics Manufacturers, Brussels, and Boustead LCI database: Boustead model, Horsham, UK 2005.
-Dataset is published by PE (2011) and considered credible source.
+Dataset is published by thinkstep (2014) and considered credible source.
 Vestas wind turbine specifications.